 Science Department Chair, Lincoln High School, Vincennes, Indiana

 Mr. Battles has served the State and his community as a teacher for over 30 years, teaching both high school math and chemistry.
 He is currently the Chair of the Science Department at Lincoln High School in Vincennes, Indiana.
 From 2006 – 2014, he was State Representative for the 64th and 45th Districts, where he served as chairman of the House Committee on Elections and Apportionment Committee and Vice Chair of the House Standing Committee on Commerce, Energy, Technology, and Utilities.
 He earned his bachelor’s degree in Math Education and a Masters in Secondary Education from Indiana State University.
 He has been married to his wife Susan for 37 years and has two children and five grandchildren.
-Mr. Battles was appointed to the Indiana Charter School Board by House Minority Leader Scott Pelath.
+Mr. Battles was appointed to the ICSB by House Minority Leader Scott Pelath.